 ARTICLE 5: MEETINGS, REPORTS, MINUTES, and WEBSITES

-The Information and Communication Technology Access Committee shall meet on a regular basis during the academic year.
+The Accessibility Committee shall meet on a regular basis during the academic year.

-Each committee shall report to SPFIE twice during each academic year.
+Each committee shall report to College Council twice during each academic year.

-The first report shall be submitted to SPFIE by Oct.
+The first report shall be submitted to College Council by Oct.
 1 of each year.
 This report shall contain the specific goals and objectives for the committee for the subsequent year.

-The second report shall be submitted to SPFIE by May 1 of each year.
+The second report shall be submitted to College Council by May 1 of each year.
 This report shall contain the committee’s progress toward completing its goals and objectives for the prior year.

-Committee reports, minutes and agendas shall use the format(s) and/or template(s) designated by SPFIE.
+Committee reports, minutes and agendas shall use the format(s) and/or template(s) designated by College Council.

-Each committee shall maintain its own website, as designated by SPFIE.
+Each committee shall maintain its own website, as designated by College Council.
 This website shall include:

 Current committee membership, including identification of officers and liaisons.

-All future meeting dates as approved by SPFIE.
+All future meeting dates as approved by College Council.

 All prior meeting dates, along with agendas, and minutes from those meetings.